somsubhra88/Obsidian-Vault/Personal/Introduction.md

 - Before Rakuten, I worked for the Global Paid Search Ads team on Amazon.
 I have worked primarily on identifying customer engagement on different platforms; we have applied two significant techniques -
 	- Hidden Markov Model and another one is
 	- Long Short-Term Memory models.
-- Before that, I worked for Walmart, Flipkart, and Tesco as a consultant from Wipro - all major eCommerce companies worldwide.
+- Before that, I worked for Walmart, Flipkart, and Tesco as a consultant from Wipro - I have worked for all major eCommerce companies worldwide.

 # Step 5
 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.